Semrush helps you:

 SEO keyword list

-Second, you can use a tool like SEMrush and Ahrefs to zero-in on keywords with a Featured Snippet.
+Second, you can use a tool like Semrush and Ahrefs to zero-in on keywords with a Featured Snippet.

 Optimize For That Specific Featured Snippet